adinaamzarescu/Linux-File-System/README.md

   * Extra function : make_file()

     You can find it in _init.c_.
-    In order to make a new file, the program will allocate memory for it and then it will initialize its parameters.
+    In order to make a new directory, the program will allocate memory for it and then it will initialize its parameters.

 * **ls**

+  This function will list all the directories and then all the files in the current directory.
+  You can find this function in _list.c_.

+  * Extra functions: ls_file() ls_dir()

+  Those 2 functions are used to list them separately.

 * **rm**
 * **rmdir**
 * **cd**